joesmolsky/sspike/docs/source/index.rst

 Welcome to sspike's documentation!
 ==================================

-`sspike` (supernovae simulation products inducing KamLAND events) is a python package (in development) for simulating supernovae neutrino event rates in KamLAND.  `SNOwGLoBES` and `snewpy` handle most of the physics.  sspike's purpose is to compare several supernovae simulations (from snewpy) in a single detector (using SNOwGLoBES).
+`sspike` (simulated supernovae projectiles inducing KamLAND events) is a python package (in development) for simulating supernovae neutrino event rates in KamLAND.  `SNOwGLoBES` and `snewpy` handle most of the physics.  sspike's purpose is to compare several supernovae simulations (from snewpy) in a single detector (using SNOwGLoBES).
 It was created for KamLAND, but other detectors could be added.
 (In *Peanuts*, Spike is Snoopy's brother.)

 .. toctree::
    :maxdepth: 2